BramVanroy/fietje-2/training/README.md

 ## Preference optimalisation phase

 To finetune [Fietje 2B Chat](https://huggingface.co/BramVanroy/fietje-2b-chat).
 This should be relatively fast as the dataset is only around 20k samples.
 One run should take around 9 hours one one A100 80GB.
+In reality, however, it took a long time to find good hyperparameters, as the [W&B runs](https://wandb.ai/bramvanroy/dpo-fietje-2b) show.

 ```shell
 sbatch --job-name=fietje_dpo --nodes=1 recipes/launch.slurm fietje-2b dpo full deepspeed_zero3